Some Generalizations of Mirzakhani's Recursion and Masur-Veech Volumes via Topological Recursions: Introduction

-In Mirzakhani's another work \cite{Mirz_MV}, the enumerative problem of simple closed geodesics in hyperbolic bordered Riemann surfaces is extended and an elegant combinatorial approach to the computation of the \emph{Masur-Veech volume} of the moduli space of quadratic differentials on the Riemann surface with marked points is formulated explicitly.
-In this approach, the combinatorial data of the distribution of simple closed geodesics is described by stable graphs, and the Masur-Veech volumes are computed by combinations of Weil-Petersson volumes.
-In recent years, Mirzakhani's combinatorial approach to compute the Masur-Veech volumes is established further in a series of works by Delecroix, Goujard, Zograf, and Zorich \cite{DGZZ1,DGZZ2,DGZZ3,DGZZ4,DGZZ_latest}.
-(See also \cite{GM18,CMSZBGL} for the related works.)
-The Masur-Veech volume $\mathrm{Vol}\mathcal{Q}_{g,n}$ for the moduli space of quadratic differentials $q\in \mathcal{Q}_{g,n}$ is labeled by the order of zeros and poles of $q$.
+In another work of Mirzakhani's \cite{Mirz_MV}, the enumerative problem of simple closed geodesics in hyperbolic bordered Riemann surfaces was extended and an elegant combinatorial approach to the computation of the \emph{Masur--Veech volume} of the moduli space of quadratic differentials on Riemann surfaces with marked points was formulated explicitly.
+In this approach, the combinatorial data of the distribution of simple closed geodesics is described by stable graphs, and the Masur--Veech volumes are computed by combinations of Weil--Petersson volumes.
+In recent years, Mirzakhani's combinatorial approach to compute the Masur--Veech volumes was established further in a series of works by Delecroix, Goujard, Zograf, and Zorich \cite{DGZZ1,DGZZ3,DGZZ2,DGZZ_latest,DGZZ4}.
+(See also \cite{CMSZBGL,GM18} for related works.)

-In particular for the \emph{principal stratum} of the moduli space $\mathcal{Q}_{g,n}$ of quadratic differentials, a novel connection between the Delecroix-Goujard-Zograf-Zorich's result \cite{DGZZ_latest} and the ABO topological recursion is proposed in \cite{Andersen_GR,Andersen_MV}.
-The ABO topological recursion to compute the Masur-Veech volumes is the Laplace dual of the CEO topological recursion for the Airy spectral curve accompanied with an action of \emph{twist}.
-The twist action shifts the basic data of the ABO topological recursion (i.e. functions $D$ and $R$ in the Mirzakhani's recursion), which implements the combinatorial data of the stable graphs.
-It is shown in \cite{Andersen_MV} that the constant term in the polynomial obtained from the twisted ABO topological recursion for the Airy spectral curve provides the Masur-Veech volume $\mathrm{Vol}\mathcal{Q}_{g,n}$.
+The Masur--Veech volume $\mathrm{Vol}\mathcal{Q}_{g,n}$ for the moduli space of quadratic differentials $q\in \mathcal{Q}_{g,n}$ is labeled by the order of zeros and poles of $q$.
+In particular for the \emph{principal stratum} of the moduli space $\mathcal{Q}_{g,n}$ of quadratic differentials, a novel connection between Delecroix--Goujard--Zograf--Zorich's result \cite{DGZZ_latest} and the ABO topological recursion was proposed in \cite{Andersen_MV,Andersen_GR}.
+The ABO topological recursion to compute the Masur--Veech volumes is the Laplace dual of the CEO topological recursion for the Airy spectral curve accompanied with an action of \emph{twist}.
+The twist action shifts the basic data of the ABO topological recursion (i.e., functions $D$ and $R$ in Mirzakhani's recursion), which implements the combinatorial data of stable graphs.
+It was shown in \cite{Andersen_MV} that the constant term in the polynomial obtained from the twisted ABO topological recursion for the Airy spectral curve provides the Masur--Veech volume $\mathrm{Vol}\mathcal{Q}_{g,n}$.